jyellick/obc-docs/protocol-spec.md

 ## 3. Protocol
-Open Blockchain peer-to-peer communication uses [Protocol Buffers](https://developers.google.com/protocol-buffers) to serialize data structures for both data transfer between peers and hashing.
+Open Blockchain peer-to-peer communication is built on [gRPC](http://www.grpc.io/docs/), which allows bi-directional stream-based messaging.
+It uses [Protocol Buffers](https://developers.google.com/protocol-buffers) to serialize data structures for both data transfer between peers.
 Protocol buffers are a language-neutral, platform-neutral extensible mechanism for serializing structured data.
-Data structures in this document will be described using the [proto3 language](https://developers.google.com/protocol-buffers/docs/proto3).
+OBC data structures, messages, and services are described using [proto3 language](https://developers.google.com/protocol-buffers/docs/proto3) notation.

 ### 3.1 Message
-Message flowed between nodes is described by `OpenchainMessage` proto, which consists of 4 types of messages: Discovery, Transaction, Synchronization, and Consensus.
+Message flowed between nodes is capsulated by `OpenchainMessage` proto, which consists of 4 types of messages: Discovery, Transaction, Synchronization, and Consensus.
+Each type may define more subtypes.

 ```
 message OpenchainMessage {